atnikola/pokemon-analysis/README.md

 Some pokemon exhibit lots of traits similar to each other while others (like Regieleki) stand out.

 # [Cross Validation & Regression Analysis](#cv-ra)
-Since we saw earlier that Special Attack is a huge contributing factor to determining whether a pokemon is classified as 'legendary', let's use the rest of the stats to see if we can predict Special Attack!
+Since we saw earlier that Special Attack is a huge contributing factor to determining whether a pokemon is classified as 'legendary', let's use the rest of the stats to see if we can predict Special Attack.

 ```python
 X = df.iloc[:, 13:18]